manfredspitze/string-manipulation-teams-starter/string-manipulation-challenge-teams.md

 ### Getting Started

 - Work with your assigned team
-- Review on w3schools.com **any two** of the string methods listed below under **Helpful Resources**
+- Review on w3schools.com **as a team** 3 - 4 string methods
-- Run the Try It Yourself example code for each string method assigned to your team
+- Run the **Try It Yourself** example code for each string method your team investigates
-- Make sure your group understands how your assigned string methods work
+- Make sure your team understands how each string method works

+### Helpful Resources

+- See the list of [Python string methods](https://www.w3schools.com/python/python_strings_methods.asp) on the w3schools.com website

-### What Your Team Needs to Create Today
+### What Your Team Needs to Do Today

 On your team's slip of paper:

 - write your team members' names at the top of the slip of paper
 - then think of a short, classroom-friendly string and write it down on the paper
 - then write a set of instructions for the other team you'll exchange slips of paper with
-- choose two (2) string methods from the list below and include them in your instructions for the other team
+- choose two (2) string methods from the list below
-- your teacher will tell you when to switch slips of paper with another team
+- tell the other team how they should use the two string methods with the string your group came up with

 **Example Instructions:**